rakutentech/ios-miniapp/USERGUIDE.md

 ### Getting a `MiniApp meta-data` :
 ---

-MiniApp developers can define the `required` & `optional` permissions in the `manifest.json` file like below.
-Also, they can add any custom variables/items inside `customMetaData`.
+MiniApp developers can define several metadata into the `manifest.json`:
+- `required` & `optional` permissions
+- access token audience/scope permissions
+- custom variables/items inside `customMetaData`.

 Host app will use the defined interfaces to retrieve these details from manifest.json